 One of the few events to be contemporarily recorded about London during the entire period between the Romans and early Middle Ages is found in the Anglo-Saxon Chronicle, written during Alfred’s reign, for the year 886.
 “King Alfred occupied London [although in reality he had probably already done so for several years] and all the English people [‘all angelcyn’] that were not under the subjection of the Danes submitted to him.
 And he then entrusted the borough to the control of Ealdorman Aethelred”.
 Thus we can understand several points.
 First, Alfred clearly controlled London, which had become an important defensive as well as trading town on the border with Danelaw.
 Second, Alfred was the ruler of a Saxon kingdom that included Mercia and Wessex.
 And lastly (as Alfred had based himself at Winchester) he had delegated control of London to his future son-in-law Aethelred.
 As Mercia was then controlled by Alfred’s daughter (Aethelred’s wife) it is likely that London – and its income from taxes – had been given to Aethelred as a dowry.

-King Alfred set about strengthening London’s fortifications.
-At around the same time that Alfred took control of London he initiated a defensive system across his kingdom in which more than 30 towns were created or adapted, known as ‘burhs’.
+London was on the border between the territories of the Anglo-Saxons and the neighbouring Danes so Alfred set about strengthening London’s fortifications.
+At around the same time he initiated a defensive system across his kingdom in which more than 30 towns were created or adapted, known as ‘burhs’.
 Each was fortified against attack and supported by a large area of land known as a ‘burghal district’.
 The inhabitants of the district formed a defensive militia in return for a grant of land measured in ‘hides’.
 One hide is equal to around 20 acres, being enough land to support a household.
 A document was produced, most probably at about the time of the creation of the earliest group, called the Burghal Hidage that listed 33 burhs, showing the amount of land within each district.
-The Anglo Saxon Chronicle describes London in 886 as “Lunden burg” implying it to be one of the fortified towns created by King Alfred, although it is not listed in the Burghal Hidage.
+The Anglo Saxon Chronicle describes London in 886 as “Lunden burg” implying it to be one of the fortified towns created by King Alfred, although it is not listed in the Burghal

 One burh that is listed in the Burghal Hidage is ‘Suthriganaweorg’, meaning ‘defensive work of the men of Surrey’, with a district of 1,800 hides, and this would seem to correspond with Southwark, which had been a former Roman community.
 As yet there is no further evidence of the existence of a Saxon settlement on the opposite side of the Thames to London.
 If it existed a further intriguing and unanswered question is whether the old Roman London Bridge still remained to link the two communities.